How to stream the Grammys 2019 live

 Here’s how to watch the Grammy Awards online with a VPN on a computer.

-*Note: To create an account, you will need a valid U.S. credit card and zip code.
+* To create an account, you will need a valid U.S. credit card and ZIP code.

-Stream Grammys live with the CBS All Access app
+Stream the Grammys live with the CBS All Access app

 You can also stream the Grammys live on your phone, tablet, or streaming media console with the CBS All Access app.

-The CBS All Access app is available for iOS and Android, as well as Chromecast, Roku, Apple TV, PS4, Xbox, and more.
-You can also use ExpressVPN on all of these devices.
+The CBS All Access app is available for iOS and Android, as well as Amazon Fire TV, Chromecast, Roku, Apple TV, PS4, Xbox, and more.
+You can use ExpressVPN on all of these devices.

 If you need help using ExpressVPN with any of these devices, check out the step-by-step tutorials in ExpressVPN’s Support Center.